-- Season with salt & pepper.
+- Season with salt and pepper.

-- Serve & Enjoy
+- Serve & Enjoy.

-- There are a ton of variations that you can do for this recipe such as adding baked beans or tinned crushed tomatoes.
-Just remember the more fluid you add, the more “stew-like” this dish will become.
+- There are a ton of variations that you can do for this recipe, such as adding baked beans or tinned crushed tomatoes.
+Just remember the more fluid you add, the more stew-like this dish will become.

 There are quite a few breakfast dishes that you can do in the slow cooker, and this dish is best suited for either breakfast or dinner.
-If you’re looking for something less meaty, then you might be interested in something like the french toast casserole.

 I hope that this slow cooker corned beef hash comes out to be as delicious as it was for me.
-If you have some tips, variations or just some feedback that you would like to add then be sure to leave a comment below.
+If you have some tips, variations, or just some feedback that you would like to add, then be sure to leave a comment below.